mikjw/vid-tutorial/README.md

 ## How to run

 - Clone this repository and navigate to the root folder
+- Ensure you have the latest version of Node.js installed
 - Install dependencies:
     ```
     npm install